DBaffaleuf-Tac/CLANDESTIN.IO/README.md

 * TEMPERATURE : the temperature parameter of the model.
 The default and recommended value is 0.0 so the model responses are consistent across multiple runs.
 * HOST : this is where you don't want to mess up.
 Put the name of your **non production** database server here
 * PORT : port of your  **non production** database server here.
 Even if each RDBMS has a default port, specify it.
 * USERNAME : name of the database user to query the data table and propagate substitutions.
-THis user must have read - write access to the table mentionned in --tablename
+This user must have read - write access to the table mentionned in --tablename
 * PASSWORD : obviously the password.
 For SQL Server this can be left blank if INTEGRATED is set to 1 (see below)
-* INTEGRATED : 0 is the default.
+* INTEGRATED : 1 is the default.
 Only for SQL Server.
-When set to 1, integrated authentication is used and no password has to be provided.
-This is the recommended method.
+When set to 1, integrated authentication is used and no password has to be provided, other wise a password is needed.
+Using INTEGRATED=1 is the preferred method.
 * FRAC : % of the data sampled to identify personnal data in discovery mode (when --cmap is not used).
 10% is the default.
 * BATCHSIZE : both the number of rows passed to the Gen AI model for substitution in each batch, and the number of rows updated in the final / copy table per transaction.
 10K is the default, but take a look at the Stats paragraph at the end to seek for the value that most suits your working set.